Oghma-Infinium/Ascensio/README.md

 3. Set the `Modlist Installation Location` to a folder such as `C:\Ascensio`. **DO NOT set the folder to Program Files, User protected folders (such as Desktop, Documents, Downloads, etc.), or in your Skyrim's Steam folder**.
     > The `Resource Download Location` does not need to be on an SSD, but it makes installing faster.
 You can set this location to an HDD for the sake of saving space.
 4. Press the play arrow to begin.
 5. If the installation is successful, then rejoice and move onto the [Post Installation](#post-installation-and-optional-setup) section.
-If the installation is unsuccessful, use the download links and tips below or join the [discord server](https://discord.gg/WakingDreams) for support.
+If the installation is unsuccessful, use the download links and tips below.

 Sometimes Google Drive and MEGA will experience bandwidth caps, so below I have included the links to the files that require them.